 Marked by humanistic values, and a devotion to human and our planet’s well being.

 Human performance centered.
 (P.Trottier, 2013)

-37. One must view an organization and a person as a ‘whole, dynamic, systemic entitity’ in relation to its / one’s environments’.
+42. One must view an organization and a person as a ‘whole, dynamic, systemic entity’ in relation to its / one’s environments’.

-38. When we do not understand complexity, we call such ‘chaos’.
-‘Chaos’ is simply not understanding the influencing patterns that exist at the moment that are in the process of creating ‘form’.
+43. When we do not understand complexity, we call such ‘chaos’.
+‘Chaos’ is simply a term that we use when we do not understand the influencing patterns that exist at the moment as such are in the process of creating ‘form’.